-In 2020 the APCD commenced meteorological monitoring at the PAO and Evergreen monitoring sites.
-In 2021 the APCD plans to relocate the meteorological monitoring at the Fort Collins Mason site to Fort Collins West and commence meteorological monitoring at the Black Hawk site.
+In 2021 the APCD commenced meteorological monitoring at the Black Hawk site and decommissioned the Arvada site on 12/31.
+In 2022 the APCD plans to relocate the meterological monitoring at the Fort Collins Mason site to Fort Collins West.